Find Affordable College Courses

 100 Yearly Graduations

 Concordia University, Irvine comes in at #8 on our list of the most popular colleges offering master's degrees in educational/instructional technology.
 Each year, around 4,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $37,990 per year, while in-state graduate students, on average, pay $8,564 per year.
-During the 2020-2021 academic year, 100 people received their master's degree in educational/instructional technology from Concordia University, Irvine.
-Of these students, 79% were women and 49% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $40,510 per year, while in-state graduate students, on average, pay $8,630 per year.
+During the most recent year for which we have data, 100 people received their master's degree in educational/instructional technology from Concordia University, Irvine.
+Around 51% of these students were from an underrepresented racial-ethnic group, and 82% were women.

 #9